EOSIO/eos/contracts/enumivo.system/README.md

    - memo is ignored

 ## enumivo.system::stakevote account amount
-   - the primary currency of eosio is controlled by the token contract which enables users to transfer balances from one user to another.
+   - the primary currency of enumivo is controlled by the token contract which enables users to transfer balances from one user to another.
 The receiver is notified on incoming balances and the vote contract will stake the tokens on receipt.